mtlynch/mtlynch.io/_pages/hiring-content-writers/2-creating-a-job-description.md

     * e.g., "by Michael Lynch"
   * Is the author allowed to link to their own website?
 * Timing
-  * How many hours per week do you expect them to work each week?
+  * How many hours per week do you expect the writer to work each week?
   * How quickly must the writer complete work after they receive an assignment?
   * Is it important that their working hours overlap with yours?
 * Payment